Yadavprash/NinGinBang/README.md

 - SLIDING
 - THROWING
 - FALLING
-- JUMPTHROWING
+- JUMPTHROWING.
 It contains the **State** class which has various subclasses namely all the above-mentioned states' classes.
 These have a **constructor** with parameter state and game.
   **enter()** This method sets the frameY of the player sprite sheet to that specific state action.
   **handleInput()** This method is used to transition from one state to another.